com-pas/contributing/docs/STYLEGUIDE.md

 ## Java StyleGuide

 - The project uses modern java, feel free to use any new APIs provided by the current java version (currently java 11).
-- New API classes and methods should be documented with javadoc.
+- New API classes and methods should be documented with Javadoc.
 Write higher level documentation for classes and lower level documentation for methods.
 For example, ...
 - User-facing configuration options and general design decisions should be documented (where?)
-- We use standard configurations of well known tools like checkstyle and sonarqube to enforce a coherent coding style, please consult those tools for justifications on these rules.
+- We use standard configurations of well known tools like checkstyle and SonarQube to enforce a coherent coding style, please consult those tools for justifications on these rules.

 As a simple yet instructive example, consider ...
 ```java